Best Things to do at Dinosaur National Monument (Utah)

 The Quarry Exhibit Hall is built over the world-famous Carnegie Dinosaur Quarry.
 In 1909,

 The entrance to the quarry building is on the second floor overlooking the whole excavated wall.
 We came in the cool fall weather, but I am sure in summer I would have apprec

 I was amazed at the size of the wall and the bones still embedded.

 About 5,000 fossils have been excavated from the quarry and an estimated 1,500 dinosaur bones remain in place.
 A variety of species like the Allosaurus, Apatosaurus, Camarasaurus, Diplodicus, Stegosaurus have been found here.

 However, I was disappointed that the kids were not that impressed with just standing back while I pointed out fossils on the wall.

-The first floor is where you can actually touch the bones and pretend to be a paleontologist.
+The first floor of the Quarry Exhibit Hall is where you can actually touch the bones and pretend to be a paleontologist.
 This was the highlight for both the kids and the adults at the quarry.

 The closer you look at the wall, the more tiny fossils you can spot.